-The European Commission's Directive 2002/98/EC requires the EU member states to establish, within their national regulatory agencies, measures for the safety and quality of blood transfusable components.
-Because of the European Commission's decision to include starting materials, such as plasma for fractionation, in the definition of blood components, this directive, and its three "daughter" Directives 2004/33/EC, 2005/61/EC, and 2005/62/EC, also apply to plasma collected for further manufacture.
+"daughter" Directives 2004/33/EC, 2005/61/EC, and 2005/62/EC, also apply to plasma collected for further manufacture.
 Furthermore, the Directives specify that the requirements apply to material imported for fractionation into the EU, as well as material for products exported outside the EU.
-Given the European Union's continued dependence on plasma and plasma products generated outside the EU, strict interpretation of the EU's requirements would exclude much of the plasma and products imported, particularly from the U.S., and result in severe product shortages.
-It appears that an undeclared flexibility on the part of the EU member states' regulatory authorities is preventing this harmful outcome, but a modification of the various Directives to take into account the special features of plasma for fractionation is very desirable.
+Given Europe's continued dependence on plasma and plasma products generated outside the EU, strict interpretation of the EU's requirements would exclude much of the plasma and products imported, particularly from the USA, and result in severe product shortages.
+It appears that an undeclared flexibility on the part of the EU member states' NRAs is preventing this harmful outcome, but a modification of the various Directives to take into account the special features of plasma for fractionation is very desirable.
 In the meantime, it is noted that practices among the EU member states, particularly in important issues related to infectious disease safety, still vary (Hansen-Magnusson H 2010), and, in some instances, fall below those mandated for plasma collected in the U.S. It must be emphasised that these variations have no effect on the safety of plasma products such as IG products.